BHTOM-Team/bhtom2/Documentation/Documentation.md

 For more information about acknowledgement and data policy contact us and visit [https://about.bhtom.space](https://about.bhtom.space)

-# 1. Brokers
+# 1. Time-Domain Archives

 Brokers in BHTOM search for time-series archival data in photometric (and soon also radio and spectra) archives providing publicly available data.
+We access the data either via API's provided by each service, or we access copies of archives stored in the Whole Sky Data Base (WSDB), maintained at the Institute of Cambridge, UK, by Sergey Koposov.

 ### Gaia Alerts
 Webpage: https://gsaweb.ast.cam.ac.uk/alerts